kwaldenphd/python-anaconda/README.md

 ## Acknowledgements

-Information and exercises in this lab are adapted from the following texts:
+Information and exercises in this lab are adapted from the following text:

 Al Sweigart's [*Automate the Boring Stuff With Python*](https://nostarch.com/automatestuff2) (No Starch Press, 2020).
 - Chapter 11, "Debugging" (249-266)